eddiecmurray/blog/_posts/2019-11-18-how_to_find_and_share_information_on_twitter.md

 eye_catch: /blog/assets/img/accounts-blur-button-267350.jpg
 ---

 Only recently have I been able to really wrap my head around how to use Twitter to curate resources.
 The constant stream of information can be overwhelming.
-There are a few stragegies I use to organize my followers, search for information, and share content with my followers.
+There are a few strategies I use to organize my followers, search for information, and share content with my followers.

 <!--more-->